T4-FY23-AW-Training-Team1/acoustic_perception/README.md

 # acoustic_perception
 This repository includes packages which are useful for using microphone arrays.

-The microphone array [ReSpeaker ver 2.0](https://wiki.seeedstudio.com/ReSpeaker_Mic_Array_v2.0/) is considered here.
+The microphone array [ReSpeaker ver 2.0](https://wiki.seeedstudio.com/ReSpeaker_Mic_Array_v2.0/) is considered as an example here.

 Try [here](https://wiki.seeedstudio.com/ReSpeaker_Mic_Array_v2.0/#update-firmware) if you cannot connect to ReSpeaker.

 The following is a description of the packages.

 ## acoustics_msgs
-This is a package that contains a message type `SoundSourceDirection.msg`
+This is a package that contains a message type `SoundSourceDirection`

-The format of `SoundSourceDirection.msg` looks like this.
+The format of `SoundSourceDirection` looks like this.

 ```
 std_msgs/Header header